What is Reckless Driving in Virginia

 What can I do to prepare for an upcoming Reckless Driving court case?

 Sadly, not all Reckless Driving cases can be won through trial.
 Many of these types of cases are resolved through plea negotiations.
-Attorneys, Joseph J. Yoon and Michael C. Huff are expert negotiators.
+Attorney Joseph J. Yoon is an expert negotiators.
 After talking to us, you will receive guidance and be asked to obtain one or a combination of documents.
 We will always require a copy of your driving record so we can assess your driving behavior and history.
-We may ask you complete a driver improvement course and/or have a speedometer calibration performed on your vehicle.
+We may ask you to complete a driver improvement course and/or have a speedometer calibration performed on your vehicle.
 This may help mitigate your “high-speed” or driving behavior that led you to be charged.
 You can obtain a VA Driving Record either in person at any DMV location or visit www.dmvnow.com to obtain a copy.
 Similarly, you can find a DMV approved course by visiting https://www.dmv.virginia.gov/drivers/#clinics.asp.
 Perhaps the most important preparation you can do is talk to an experienced Reckless Driving Lawyer and find out what we can do for you.

-I live in another state or cannot take off from work, do I have to appear in court?
+I live in another state or cannot take time off from work.
+Do I have to appear in court?

 How much will hiring a Reckless Driving lawyer cost?